Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In Azure Active Directory Premium P2, at least 99.9 percent availability is guaranteed.
+### In Microsoft Entra ID Premium P2, at least 99.9 percent availability is guaranteed.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### The Service Level Agreement (SLA) for Azure Active Directory Premium P2 is the same as the SLA for Azure Active Directory Free.
+### The Service Level Agreement (SLA) for Microsoft Entra ID Premium P2 is the same as the SLA for Microsoft Entra ID Free.

 - [ ] Yes.
 - [x] No.